 The Master of Business, Entrepreneurship and Technology (MBET) program is for entrepreneurial students who want to make things happen.

 In MBET, students learn inside and outside the classroom.
-Networking, practical experience, and hands-on learning with like minded people in the Waterloo entrepreneurship community complements the core Master's-level courses inside the classroom.
+Networking, practical experience, and hands-on learning with like minded people in the Waterloo entrepreneurship community complement the core Master's-level courses inside the classroom.

 What is the Master of Business, Entrepreneurship and Technology (MBET)?